 Longer School Day

 At King Solomon Academy our pupils benefit from a longer school day, running from 8.30am to 4pm (8.30am-2.50pm on Mondays).
 This allows additional time for English and mathematics, as well as daily music and PE.
 We believe that this extra learning time is crucial in enabling our pupils to achieve their goals.
-Please click on the relevant link below to see the timetable for your child’s class:
+Below you will find example timetables from each Key Stage.

 Lunch and Nutrition